data-apis/scipy-2023-presentation/paper.rst

 numerical computing, data science, machine learning, and deep learning (TODO: citations).
 New frameworks pushing forward the state of the art in these fields appear every year.
-One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays (a.k.a. tensors)—that underpin the scientific Python ecosystem.
+One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays (TODO: van der walt citation) (also known as tensors)—that underpin the scientific Python ecosystem.

 This fragmentation comes with significant costs, from reinvention and re-implementation